-Tim Berners Lee is a British computer scientist who is credited with inventing the World Wide Web (WWW).
+Tim Berners-Lee is a British computer scientist credited with inventing the World Wide Web (WWW).
 Berners-Lee enabled a system to be able to view web pages (hypertext documents) through the internet.
-He also serves as a director fo the World Wide Web Consortium (W3C) which overseas standards for the internet and world wide web.
-Berners-Lee has also been concerned about issues relating to freedom of information and censorship on the internet.
+He also serves as a director for the World Wide Web Consortium (W3C) which oversees standards for the Internet and World Wide Web.
+Berners-Lee is also concerned about issues relating to freedom of information and censorship on the internet.

 Short Biography Tim Berners-Lee

-Tim Berners Lee later said that all the technology involved in the web had already been developed – ‘hypertext’, internet; his contribution was to put them all together in one comprehensive package.
+Tim Berners-Lee later said that all the technology involved in the web had already been developed – ‘hypertext’, the internet; his contribution was to put them all together in one comprehensive package.

-In 1990, with the help of Robert Cailliau he produced the first version of the World Wide web, the first web browser and the the first web server.
+In 1990, with the help of Robert Cailliau, he produced the first version of the World Wide Web, the first web browser and the first web server.
 It was put online in 1991.
-“Info.cern.ch was the address of the world’s first-ever web site and web server, running on a NeXT computer at CERN.
+“Info.cern.ch” was the address of the world’s first-ever web site and web server, running on a NeXT computer at CERN.
 The first web page address was http://info.cern.ch/hypertext/WWW/TheProject.html.

-Essentially the contribution of the world wide web, was to make it easy for people to view hypertext web pages anywhere on the internet.
-The basic elements of this new development was:
+Essentially the contribution of the World Wide Web was to make it easy for people to view hypertext web pages anywhere on the internet.
+The essential elements of this new development was:

 - A universal system for recognising the location of web pages (Uniform Resource Locator, URL)

-- Hypertext transfer protocol (HTTP) - servers up webpages on request.
+- Hypertext transfer protocol (HTTP) – serves up web pages on request.

 Or as Tim Berners-Lee said: